 Walsh said that he was delighted to lead IndiGo.
 “The airline has a strong foundation, a compelling vision and an exceptional reputation.
 What stands out most to me are its people, their passion, professionalism and commitment.
 The aviation landscape is evolving rapidly, and IndiGo is extremely well-positioned to be at the forefront of this change,” he said in the company's press release.

-Walsh began his carrier as a pilot for Irish Aer Lingus.
-He later became the COO and CEO of the company before becoming the CEO of British Airways.
+Walsh had previously been a pilot.
+He later became the COO and CEO of Aer Lingus before becoming the Ceo of the British Airways.

-He will now be responsible for the overall management and strategic direction of IndiGo with a focus on transformational initiatives to strengthen the operational performance, advance the company’s network and commercial strategy while enhancing customer experience, the press release said.
+He will now be responsible for the overall management and strategic direction of the airline with a focus on transformational initiatives to strengthen the operational performance, advance the company’s network and commercial strategy while enhancing customer experience, the company’s press release said.

 The cancellations were caused by a shortage of pilots, which was triggered by the flight duty time limits norm.
 The incident left thousands of passengers stranded across India.